 - Raw Cacao is the highest plant-based source of iron known to man, at a whopping 7.3mg per 100g.

 - Raw cacao is one of the best food sources of magnesium.
 Magnesium is essential for energy production, for a healthy brain and nervous system, for our muscles and for strong bones and teeth.

 This recipe is super easy to make, takes only 10 minutes to prepare and pop in the freezer for a couple of hours.
 Coating them in chocolate is optional but, of course makes everything better!
 I love using pumpkin seeds wherever I can as they are a good alternative to using nuts.

-I hope you enjoy this recipe as much as me and get prepared to see a lot more of me in the future! 🙂
+I hope you enjoy Chocolate Pumpkin Energy Bars as much as me and get prepared to see a lot more of me in the future! 🙂

 - Place all ingredients except dates and coconut oil in the food processor and process until pumpkin seeds are finely ground.